-Despite strenuous exercise and careful control of diet, many people are saddled with stubborn fat deposits that persist despite their best efforts.
+Despite strenuous exercise and careful control of their diet, many people are saddled with stubborn fat deposits that persist despite their best efforts.
 These hereditary fat pockets can be extremely discouraging, especially when they are discovered at the end of a large weight loss.
 In many cases, they can lead to a disproportionate-looking body, which can have disastrous consequences for confidence and self-image.
-Liposuction is a procedure that can remove localized pockets of diet-resistant fat from the love handles, buttocks, hips, stomach, arms, neck, face, thighs, and other areas.
+This is why the board-certified plastic surgeons at Masri Clinic for Laser & Cosmetic Surgery offer liposuction in Birmingham and Dearborn, MI.

 *Each patient is unique and individual results may vary.

+Liposuction is a cosmetic surgical procedure that can remove localized pockets of diet-resistant fat from the love handles, buttocks, hips, stomach, arms, neck, face, thighs, and other areas.
 While it cannot perform all of the weight loss for you, it will slim your body for a sleek look, smooth contours, and better-fitting clothing.
 Our liposuction patients in the Birmingham area typically feel more confident in their own skin after they have healed from the procedure.

-During your pre-surgery consultation, you’ll be able to show your problem areas and explain your concerns and goals for your liposuction procedure.
-Dr. Masri will examine you and evaluate the best approach for your needs.
+During your pre-surgery consultation, you’ll be able to show our experts your problem areas and explain your concerns and goals for your liposuction.
+Birmingham’s own Dr. Masri will examine you at our facility and evaluate the best liposuction approach for your needs.
 After the examination, he’ll carefully go over the options available to you.

 After settling on a method, you’ll also be able to discuss any procedures that you’d like to have in addition to your liposuction.
-It is very common to have a tummy tuck or other skin-reduction procedure at the same time as the liposuction to offset the risk of loose skin.
+It is very common to have a tummy tuck or other skin-reduction procedure at the same time as the liposuction to remove excess skin.
 Some patients also choose to have a fat transfer at the same time, using the removed fat as a filler to plump another area of the body or fill in wrinkles.

-In addition, finalizing the details of the procedure, you’ll also provide a detailed medical history, and Dr. Masri will go over the precautions that you’ll want to take before undergoing the procedure.
+In addition to finalizing the details of the procedure, you’ll also provide a detailed medical history, and Dr. Masri will go over the precautions that you’ll want to take before undergoing the procedure.
 You should bring a list of questions to your consultation to ensure that you get all the information you need prior to liposuction surgery in Birmingham or Dearborn.